 Further information about IPRC's and Appeals is outlined in the Parent/Guardian Guides.
-The ParentGguardian Guides are available from all school principals.
+The Parent/Guardian Guides are available from all school principals and from the Board's website (www.sgdsb.on.ca/reports--publications).
 See samples in the Appendix B.